 - Give preference to the application method with the lowest EHS risk and ensure non target organisms are not affected. - Select pesticide application technologies and practices designed to minimize off-site movement or runoff (e.g., low-drift nozzles, using the largest droplet size and lowest pressure that are suitable for the product). - Establish buffer zones around watercourses, residential and built-up neighborhoods, as well as livestock and food storage areas. - For the aerial application of pesticides, the boundaries of target areas should be clearly demarcated and all possible nearby communities, livestock, and rivers should be identified in the flight plan.
-The aerial application of pesticides should not be conducted where there is potential for contamination of organic or otherwise certifiable production.
+The aerial application of pesticides should not be conducted where there is potential for contamination of organic or otherwise certifiable production. - Ensure that all equipment is in good condition and properly calibrated to apply the correct dosage. - Insist that applications occur under suitable weather conditions; avoid wet weather and windy conditions.

-18 Possible routes of exposure are skin contact, eye contact, inhalation (respiratory system), and ingestion (swallowing).
+16 Possible routes of exposure are skin contact, eye contact, inhalation (respiratory system), and ingestion (swallowing).